oskarCv/gitRecap/README.md

 Also if we want to take a look on the tags with its related commits we can use the following cammand git show-ref --tags
 Remember that when you want to push a tag, you have to use the command git push origin --tags

+## How to delete Tags
+To remove tags that we dont want we use the following commands git tag -d [tag name to be deleted] for some cases the above commoand wont delete remote tag, for this we can use the following command: git push origin :refs/tags/[deleted tag name]